GowerM/RoughDraft/README.md

 * Web presence
 * Portfolio
-* A way to easily contact for services
+* A way to easily be contacted for services

 ##Content